What to Avoid During a Home Purchase

 Don't throw your money around.
 You may be itching to order that new sofa for the soon-to-be-yours parlor, but it's advisable to stay away from making major purchases like furniture, appliances, electronic equipment, or cars until your home loan closes.
 Using credit cards to buy new living room furniture could jeopardize your loan process by altering your numbers dramatically.
 Using cash to buy expensive items can also be an issue: many lending institutions consider your available cash when approving your mortgage.

-Don't get a new job.
-Lenders feel comfortable seeing a consistent job history on your application forms.
-Changing jobs may not compromise your ability to qualify for a loan - especially if you are improving your salary.
-But for some, switching jobs during the mortgage approval process might raise concern and hinder your application.
+Don't look for a new career.
+Your recent work history should show stability.
+Changing jobs may not jeopardize your ability to qualify for a mortgage loan - especially if you are improving your salary.
+But in some cases, switching jobs during the mortgage approval process could bring concern and stymie your approval.